 - Propose future directions and collaborations

-- Give a short talk on your research
+- Give a short talk on their research

-- Make a short 2 minute video on your experience at the
+- Make a short 2 minute video on their experience at the

 Most of these activities would be carried out in pairs or small